Its Origins, Development and Prospects

 Chapter 5: Euro-area Enlargement: Denmark, Sweden and the United Kingdom

-INTRODUCTION 5.1 In Chapter 3, section 3.1, we charted the three main landmark events since the mid-1980s – the Single European Act, 1986; the Delors Report, 1989; and the Maastricht Treaty, 1992 – that shaped the transition to economic and monetary union (EMU) in Europe and culminated in the launch of the euro.
+5. Euro-area enlargement: Denmark, Sweden and the United Kingdom INTRODUCTION 5.1 In Chapter 3, section 3.1, we charted the three main landmark events since the mid-1980s – the Single European Act, 1986; the Delors Report, 1989; and the Maastricht Treaty, 1992 – that shaped the transition to economic and monetary union (EMU) in Europe and culminated in the launch of the euro.
 You will recall that the third and ﬁnal stage of EMU began on 1 January 1999 when exchange rates were irrevocably ﬁxed for the former national currencies of the then-11 original members of the euro area.
 Of the remaining four EU member states, Greece failed to meet the Maastricht convergence criteria – subsequently adopting the euro on 1 January 2002 – while Denmark, Sweden and the UK elected to retain their national currencies.
 The purpose of the present chapter is to consider membership issues for the three ‘outsiders’ among the 15 (pre-2004) European Union (EU) countries.
 To understand why Denmark, Sweden and the UK have not, as yet, adopted the euro requires a discussion of the background to some of the main issues around membership for each country.
 Although the economies of all three countries are closely linked to the euro area – for example, all three economies exhibit a high degree of convergence of their business cycles with that of the euro area and also undertake substantial trade with the euro area – there are a number of country-speciﬁc issues which inform their individual approaches to EMU.
-We begin by looking at the case of Denmark, which – with the UK – was...
+We begin by looking at...

 You are not authenticated to view the full text of this chapter or article.